Rao’s meatballs. If you’ve ever had them you know. Possible the best meatballs ever. These are those meatballs and this is that marinara sauce.

 I have the Rao’s cookbook.
 In it, the recipe is pretty much word for word the recipe in the New York Times.
 But something’s missing.
 They aren’t quite magical.

-Time.
+That something is time.
 You need to simmer them longer.
 That’s where the magic starts to happen.
-That is the real key to this recipe.
+The real key to this recipe.
 To get the full Rao’s experience you need to simmer them in the marinara.
 For an hour.
 Or more.

 San Marzano tomatoes are a big part of this recipe.
 Try not to skimp here.
 There aren’t a ton of ingredients in this recipe so there isn’t really anywhere to hide.
 Once you try genuine San Marzano tomatoes I think you’ll understand.